lihaoyi/scala.rx/readme.md

 Ownership Context
 -----------------

-In the last example above, we had to introduce the concept of [Ownership](#context-ownership) when `Ctx.Owner` was used.
+In the last example above, we had to introduce the concept of [Ownership](#context-ownership) where `Ctx.Owner` is used.
 In fact, if we leave out `(implicit ctx: Ctx.Owner)`, we would get the following compile time error:

 ```scala
 error: This Rx might leak!
 Either explicitly mark it unsafe (Rx.unsafe) or ensure an implicit RxCtx is in scope!